 Native American vendors will be offering a wide variety of foods, ranging from traditional blue corn bread, moose meat and strawberry drink, to Navajo tacos and buffalo burgers.
 Food vendors will be located outside the museum beneath the food tent.

-Our Children’s Area, sponsored by Stewart’s Shops, has been a favorite with past festivals with it’s Native activities for children (who must be accompanied by a responsible adult).
+Our Children’s Area, previously sponsored by Stewart’s Shops, has been a favorite with past festivals with it’s Native activities for children (who must be accompanied by a responsible adult).
 Includes a wide range of traditional crafts.

 * The Ndakinna Education Center, an affiliate of the Greenfield Review Literary Center, is a 501(c)(3) nonprofit and charitable organization, based at the Marion F. Bowman Bruchac Memorial Nature Preserve in Greenfield Center, New York.
 The Center offers programs, performances, camps, field trips and special events focusing on regional Native American understandings, Adirondack culture, martial arts, wilderness skills and awareness of the natural world.